nimua/anasfv/docs/completeness.md

 # Genome Completeness Evaluation
 BUSCO is a computational tool used to assess the completeness and quality of genome assemblies(23).
 ASFV is not included in the BUSCO’s database (OrthoDB).
 Therefore, we developed a completeness evaluation system to generate a BUSCO-like notation.
 ## completeness.py
+### Description
 We generated consensus sequences from genotype I and II isolates.
 The CDS predicted from input ASFV genome using Prodigal were compared to consensus sequences using BLASTN (e-value 1e-5).
 This comparison yielded a BUSCO like genome completeness evaluation.
-### Description
-CDS prediction of ShanDong2021 was performed
 ### Input
 An ASFV genome file
 ### Arguments